MuminjonGuru/Photo-Effects/README.md

 You can learn :
 -   How to use Effect components
--   How to share pictures from Delphi FireMonkey application
+-   How to share pictures from the Delphi FireMonkey application

 **How to share images from Delphi FireMonkey Application?**